hdShang/arxiv-daily/docs/cs-CL/2025-08-20/papers/250814869v1-the-prompting-brain-neurocognitive-markers-of-expertise-in-guiding-l.md

 ---
 layout: default
-title: The Prompting Brain: Neurocognitive Markers of Expertise in Guiding Large Language Models
+title: "The Prompting Brain: Neurocognitive Markers of Expertise in Guiding Large Language Models"
 ---

 # The Prompting Brain: Neurocognitive Markers of Expertise in Guiding Large Language Models